gustavoscruz29/competitive-programming/README.md

 # competitive-programming
 I started trying to solve some competitive programming problems.
-So I'm going to upload some problems here.
+So I'm going to upload some solved problems here.